CS2031-DBP/proyecto-web-mure/README.md

 Allows modifying existing playlists by adding or removing songs.

+### Playlist Page

+Shows a simple view of the selected playlist, allowing to play songs if they have a "preview link"

+### Album View

+Similar to the playlist page, shows a simple view of the selected album, including all the songs of the album, and allowing the users to play it in the app if tere exist a "preview link".

+### Friend List 👥

+Shows the current user's friends list, allowing viewing of their profiles, removing friends, and navigating to individual profiles.

 ### NotFound ❓

 404 error page displayed when a user tries to access a non-existent route, offering options to redirect to login or dashboard.